tedddy/SciViews.github.io/_posts/blog/2015-11-17-The-SciViews-Jekyll-Template.md

 ---
 layout: post
-title:  "The SciViews Jekyll Template"
+title:  "Introducing a SciViews Jekyll Template for knitr and servr"
 excerpt: "This site is powered by Jekyll/Github-Pages combined with Knitr/R Markdown.
 The template allows to combine articles, books and blogs."
 modified: 2015-11-24
 categories: blog